dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Tip: Think of `Values` as being a set of overrides for the `AmbientValues`.
 URL generation tries to reuse route values from the current request to make it easy to generate URLs for links using the same route or route values.

-The output of `GetVirtualPath` is a `VirtualPathData`. `VirtualPathData` is a parallel of `RouteData`; it contains the `VirtualPath` for the output URL as well as the some additional properties that should be set by the route.
+The output of `GetVirtualPath` is a `VirtualPathData`. `VirtualPathData` is a parallel of `RouteData`; it contains the `VirtualPath` for the output URL and some additional properties that should be set by the route.

 The `VirtualPathData.VirtualPath` property contains the *virtual path* produced by the route.
 Depending on your needs you may need to process the path further.
 For instance, if you want to render the generated URL in HTML you need to prepend the base path of the application.